ipfs/ipfs/WORKING_GROUPS.md

 - Write and make sure that docs are up to date.
 - Create Tutorials and Workshops to teach concepts about IPFS and the Distributed Web.
 - Develop the front facing Webpages of each project (ipfs.io, libp2p.io, multiformats.io and ipld.io)
+- Ensure that public forums (discuss.ipfs.io, irc, github, etc) have adequate moderation and responsive support.
+- Ensure that the code of conduct is followed and provide appropriate support or response when violations occur.

 #### Internationalisation and Localization (i18n and l10n)